arcana-lab/noelle/README.md

 LLVM 9.0.0

 ### Northwestern
-Next is the information for those that have access to the Zythos cluster at Northwestern.
+Next is the information for those who have access to the Zythos cluster at Northwestern.

 To enable the correct LLVM, run the following command from any node of the Zythos cluster:
 ```